 The XSLT 2.0 engine is backwards compatible.
-The only time the backwards compatibility of the XSLT 2.0 engine comes into effect is when using the XSLT 2.0 engine to process an XSLT 1.0 stylesheet.
+Typically, the backwards compatibility of the XSLT 2.0 engine comes into play when using the XSLT 2.0 engine to process an XSLT 1.0 stylesheet or instruction.
 Note that there could be differences in the outputs produced by the XSLT 1.0 Engine and the backwards-compatible XSLT 2.0 engine.